Parag Milk Foods: History

 Parag Milk Foods started as a dairy in Manchar with a 20,000 litre capacity in 1992.
-It concentrated on a niche segment, producing skimmed milk powder and by 2004 became India's largest exporter of the skimmed milk powder.
+It started with production of skimmed milk powder and by 2004 became India's largest exporter of the skimmed milk powder.
 However, the company faced a challenge when the Government of India banned export of milk powder on account of local milk shortage.
-Thereafter the company began investing in cheese production in 2008.
-The company invested in a new facility to produce 1200 tonnes of cheese monthly at a time when the country only produced 600 tonnes of cheese a month.
-Consequently, there was a huge increase in cheese consumption in India with the expansion of quick-service restaurants in the country.